Three Link

 Share:

-Production planning, programming and control (PPCP) is a cornerstone in the effective management of the operations of any manufacturing company.
-It is an intricate process that encompasses a series of vital activities, from demand for real -time production monitoring.
-However, even with the growing sophistication of available tools and technologies, common PPCP errors still persist and can significantly impair operational efficiency, customer satisfaction and financial results.
-In this article, we will explore some of the most frequently made mistakes in PPCP and examine practical strategies to avoid them.
+Production Planning, Scheduling, and Control ( PPC ) is a cornerstone of effective operations management for any manufacturing company.
+It's a complex process that encompasses a range of vital activities, from demand forecasting to real-time production monitoring.
+However, meswith the increasing sophistication of available tools and technologies, common PPC errors still persist and can significantly harm operational efficiency, customer satisfaction, and financial results.
+In this article, we'll explore some of the most common PPC errors and examine practical strategies to avoid them.

-PPCP only sees the inventory present in each sector that will program each sector just see what it has "in its stock" to program
+The PPC only sees the stock present in each sector that will program.
+Each sector only sees what it has "in stock" to program.

-When the programming of each sector is only concentrated on what is available in its immediate stock, unless you have a stock in the huge sector (which by itself), there will surely be a lack of synchronization between the smaller sectors use of manufacturing resources.
-This is because it is not possible to see all the future availability that the sector will have of materials, which could generate insights for schedules that add similar items or reduce waiting times as they synchronize the sectors from a more holistic and integrated view.
-This means that production can be interrupted or delayed because an industry cannot see the need for another sector and therefore does not make the necessary requests or schedules.
-Thus, by setting only on the stock available at the moment, lead Times (crossing time waiting) for item production can be significantly higher than necessary, so more in process (WIP) is generated.
-After all, this problem can result in delays in product delivery to customers.
+When each department's scheduling focuses solely on what's available in its immediate inventory, unless the department has a massive inventory (which in itself is a problem), there will certainly be a lack of synchronization between departments, resulting in reduced utilization of manufacturing resources.
+This occurs because it's impossible to see all future material availability that the department will have, which could generate insights for scheduling that aggregates similar items or reduces waiting times, as departments are better synchronized from a more holistic and integrated perspective.
+This means that production can be interrupted or delayed because one department fails to recognize the needs of another department and, therefore, fails to place the necessary orders or schedules.
+Thus, by scheduling solely based on currently available inventory, leadmes (waiting time) for production of items can be significantly higher than necessary, thus generating even more work-in-process (WIP) inventory.
+Ultimately, this problem can result in delays in product delivery to customers.

 Calculate Days On Hand Based on the average historical demand instead of looking at how many days covers in future demand